Black Ant Guide

 Vitamin E is found in high concentrations in black ant that maintains male and female reproductive health.
 They also contain cholesterol, which is nearly identical structurally to adrenal and sex hormones and will support their production, combined with omega-3 fats, saturated fats and several other minerals such as zinc.

-A full-spectrum black ant formulation with additional tonics to strengthen the nutritional benefits, including citrus peels and ginger to digest and absorb the proteins and fats, and, turmeric for additional circulation benefits and antioxidant potency.
+A multi-step black ant formulation with additional tonics to strengthen the nutritional benefits, including citrus peels and ginger to digest and absorb the proteins and fats, and, turmeric for additional circulation benefits and antioxidant potency.

 1. A thorough and concise nutritional study of black ant.